 MPS enhances border security and port gate capacity

 Meridian Port Services Limited (MPS) brought an additional Drive-Through Container Scanner into operation at MPS Terminal 3 this month.
-With a total of six Container Scanners installed at the terminal, operational efficiency is guaranteed.
+With a total of six Container Scanners installed at the terminal, operational efficiency is guaranteed, the company said in its release.

 During the handover to the Operations Team, Head of Construction, Mr. Matthieu Ferraro indicated that MPS’ consistency in developing the port and its innovative vision has resulted in this latest acquisition.
 He explained that this sixth scanner will serve as a backup during routine maintenance and ensure that cargo flows remain uninterrupted.